-Despite the challenging economic environment, the Bank anticipates maintaining resilience and pursuing growth while undergoing business transformation.
-As part of Mizuho Financial Group, the Bank remains dedicated to fulfilling its role as a financial institution and fully leveraging its financial capabilities to support its customers.
+Despite the challenging economic environment, the Bank aims to strengthen its efforts to realise sustainability while undergoing business transformation and maintaining resilience as well as pursuing growth.
+As part of Mizuho Financial Group, the Bank remains committed to fulfilling its role as a financial institution and fully leveraging its financial capabilities to support its customers.